TamarZerekidze/Key-Value-server-with-Raft-Service/README.md

 # Raft: A Fault-Tolerant Replicated State Machine

-This repository contains my implementation of the Raft consensus algorithm for the MIT 6.824 lab.
+This repository contains my implementation of the Raft consensus algorithm.
 It provides a replicated state machine that ensures consistent log replication across multiple servers.

 ## Raft Implementation